History of Air New Zealand: Over-expansion

-In 2001 Air New Zealand announced plans to buy 16 new Beechcraft 1900 aircraft to replace its Bandeirantes and Metroliners, which had served faithfully for 20 years, servicing airports without jet capability.
+In 2001 Air New Zealand announced plans to buy 16 new Beechcraft 1900 aircraft to replace its Bandeirantes and Metroliners, which for 20 years had served airports that did not have jet capability.

 Ansett collapse

 Ansett was in poor shape.
 Lack of proper maintenance to its 767 fleet—some of which were almost 20 years old—had seen the Australian Civil Aviation Safety Authority (CASA) ground seven aircraft two days before Christmas 2000 while inspections were carried out.
 In April 2001, one day before the busy Easter holiday period, all 10 Ansett 767s were grounded again when a series of other safety problems came to light, and Ansett was threatened with withdrawal of its Air Operator's Certificate.

 To cover the loss of one third of Ansett's capacity, Air New Zealand chartered Ansett a Boeing 767 and a Boeing 747 from its own fleet, and additional aircraft were chartered from SIA, Air Canada and Emirates.
 SIA—25% owner of Air New Zealand and thus indirectly of Ansett—agreed to provide technical assistance to get the Boeing 767s back into the air.

 Despite the great loss of public confidence in the airline, the news was not all bad.
 Chief executive Gary Toomey announced that the total cost of the groundings was only $5.2 million, and that the seven oldest Ansett Boeing 767s would be sold, along with three of Air New Zealand's 767s, and newer aircraft leased in their place.
 Toomey said:

 What it really highlights though is that nothing has really changed in our strategy, and that is that we need to re-equip, we need to grow our capacity, we need to have new products, so I think it just brings these objectives into focus more and more by having a high profile about what's happened.

 The reality was rather different.
 In revenue terms, Air New Zealand was the 39th largest airline in the world, Ansett 32nd.
 However, both airlines were only marginally profitable and needed a substantial capital injection that neither was able to provide.
-The larger very successful airlines Qantas and SIA both made offers to buy the Air New Zealand group but needed regulatory approval to lift the 25% foreign ownership rule.
+The larger and very successful Qantas and SIA both made offers to buy the Air New Zealand group but needed regulatory approval to lift the 25% foreign ownership rule.
 The Clark government refused to make a decision.
 Deputy Prime Minister Jim Anderton said "the idea of selling our national airline to anyone would be an anathema", even though Air New Zealand was at that time already 49.9% foreign-owned: 25% by Singapore Airlines, and 24.9% by Brierley Investments, which was originally a New Zealand-based concern but had relocated to Singapore in 2000, and circumvented the foreign ownership restrictions by using a New Zealand-based trust to hold its Air New Zealand shares.